Veteran Education Benefits

 The Veterans Education Assistance Program is for individuals who entered active duty service between January 1, 1977 and June 30, 1985, have served a continuous period of 181 days or more, and have contributed toward the education program.

 Yellow Ribbon Program

-- Apply to Newberry College.
+- Apply for admission to Newberry College.

 - Submit an application for benefits through the VA Online Application System (http://vabenefits.vba.va.gov/vonapp/main.asp) or download the forms at http://www.va.gov/vaforms and mail or fax the completed application to the the U.S. Department of Veterans Affairs.